crazycoder1999/Vysor.IO_BOT/Readme.md

 #### Be Aware of the danger
 Vysor.io is an incredible well made app with a lot of interesting technology inside: webgl, h264, websockets.
 I started to reverse engineering it because it is a very good project, really useful for apps testing.
-I'm not saying "don't use it! it is dangerous" instead, you should be aware of the possible security problems you are exposing your phone.
+I'm not saying "don't use it! it is dangerous" instead, you should be aware of the possible security problems you are exposing your phone in the future.
 Personally, I'm using it on an development phone: used only for testing apps.

 #### Any Question?
 Need Help?